timschofield/webERP/doc/developers/RUNNING_TESTS.md

 In order to do so, it is necessary to have already set up:

 * a webserver running php and configured to serve the local webERP installation
-* a database (currently only mariadb and mysql are supported), which must be reachable from the webserver
+* a database (currently only mariadb and mysql are supported), which must be reachable from the webserver - note that if you don't have one set up, you can run one via Docker using the included scripts (see bottom of this page)
 * the php tool `composer`

+_NB_ the test suite is not included if you have downloaded webERP from GutHub as a tarball.
+You need to have gotten it via `git clone`.

 There are two main modes of operation:
 1. run the tests using a dedicated database schema, loaded with demo data